 After researching 30+ of the best dishwasher pods available today, our kitchen experts purchased the top 10.
 We ran loads of nasty and greasy dishes — with caked-on messes — to determine which pods offer the best performance.
 We noted any streaks left on the glass or if food simply did not come off the dishes.
-We didn't run just one test but many for each product, which confirmed our findings.
+We run multiple tests with each pod to confirm our findings.
 After evaluating performance and smell, we offer our recommendations to help you find the best pod for dishwashing in your kitchen.

-The Cascade Platinum Plus Actionpacs excels at removing grease from dirty dishes.
-In our testing, it not only effectively whisked away food particles but it left dishes spot-free with almost no detergent residue.
-The three liquids included in the pod complement each other, contributing a degreaser, water softener, and rinse aid, all in addition to the powder detergent.
+In our tests, the Cascade Platinum Plus Actionpacs excelled at removing grease from dirty dishes, effectively whisking away food particles and leaving our dishes spot-free with minimal detergent residue.
+The three liquids included in the pod complement each other, contributing a degreaser, water softener, and rinse aid along with the powder detergent.
 The phosphate-free formula claims to work with both hard and soft water.
-These pods come in a dissolvable pack, so there is no unwrapping involved.
+These pods come in a dissolvable pack, so there's no need to unwrap.

 The Finish Powerball Deep Clean is a surprisingly effective low-cost pod.
 It removed almost all dried-on food particles.
 And though the individual wrappers are a bummer for the environment and a strike against convenience, we appreciate that they keep the smell of the tab in check.
 The three-stage cleaning powder is some of the best that we tested and left almost no visible residue on glassware.

 For better or for worse, these pods are individually wrapped.
 The benefit is that they aren't susceptible to humidity when stored, and you won't ruin the entire container if you pull one out with slightly damp fingers.
 On the downside, they come with extra packaging that doesn't need to be there.
-In any case, this is our top choice for a solid clean at a reasonable price.
+If you're trying to avoid extra wrapping and still want a pod with a more pleasant smell, consider the Mrs. Meyer's Clean Day Automatic Dish Pacs as an alternative.
+While they are more expensive, these pods are made with cleaner ingredients than what you'd find in most other pods.
+Still, for a solid clean at a reasonable price, the Finish Powerball Deep Clean is our top choice.

 The Amazon Basics Detergent Pacs is effective and usually inexpensive.
-This pod cleans food residue off of dishes without leaving behind the opaque film that some of its competitors do.
+Our tests revealed this pod cleans food residue off of dishes without leaving behind the opaque film that some of its competitors do.
 Despite being a powder-only formula, it contains both traditional detergent and a rinse aid, producing clean dishes with no visible streaks.
+At the time of publishing, these sold for less than half the price per pod as our top-scoring product, the Cascade Platinum Plus Actionpacs.

 The Ecover Automatic Dishwasher Soap Tablets is an excellent option for those with fragrance sensitivities.
-They have one of the least aggressive smells of any of the products that we tested.
+Next to the Seventh Generation Free & Clear and the Dapple Baby Dishwasher Pacs, they have one of the least aggressive smells of any of the products that we tested.
 These tabs provided a thorough clean with minimal residue.
 The biodegradable formula is also a nice plus if you prioritize eco-conscious consumption.
 This product is right around the average cost of dishwasher pods overall, so if the (relatively) straightforward formula is appealing, they can offer decent value as well.

 Though the ingredients could conceivably be eco-friendly, the packaging is not.
 Each tab is individually wrapped, which ultimately produces a bunch of plastic that doesn't seem entirely necessary, given that these are solid tabs rather than liquid pods.
+If the extra plastic wrapping is a dealbreaker for you, you may like the Lemi Shine Dishwashing Detergent better.
 Still, we found plenty to like about this product.

 The Dapple Baby Fragrance Free Dishwasher Pacs is a specialty pod specifically designed to clean baby products.
 The formula claims not to contain any parabens, phthalates, synthetic dyes, synthetic fragrances, or chlorine.
 The low-odor tabs are also nice if you are sensitive to fragrances.
 In addition, it offered above-average cleaning power on our adult dishes.
 The dissolvable pod wrapper is a plus as well, so there are no small pieces of plastic to contend with.

 The Seventh Generation Free & Clear Dishwasher Detergent Pods offer a USDA-approved plant-based formula that effectively cleans food residue off of dishes.
-On the whole, this pod works just as well as other all-powder products.
+Overall, in our testing we felt that this pod worked just as well as other all-powder products (although not as well as some of the pods with liquids or rinse aids incorporated in).
 We like that the smell when opening the bag is pretty mild as far as dishwasher detergents go (some of these products can be pretty aggressive).

 We found this pod did not work quite as effectively, specifically on dried condiments and sauces.
 It also does not contain any additional rinse aids or degreasers, so heavily soiled dishes need a rinse before loading them into the dishwasher.
-However, if using a more environmentally friendly detergent is important to you, then this is a great pod to have around.
+For folks with messier dishes or larger households, a stronger pod such as the Cascade Platinum Plus Actionpacs is worth considering.
+Three different liquids work to clean grease and grime, and they're phosphate-free.
+However, if using a more environmentally friendly detergent is important to you, the Seventh Generation pods are a great option.

 The Cascade Complete ActionPacs is a high-quality option for spot-free dishes.
 The dissolvable pack is easy to use, and we found that it deployed consistently from the dishwasher detergent cup and dissolved completely each time.
 These pods deliver a high-quality clean, typically at a below-average price per pod.
 The detergent formula is effective, and the dual-action gels complement the powder with a water softener and rinse aid.